MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 ### What are the different support file formats for video content on the platform?

-Microsoft Community Training supports following file formats for the video content:
+Community Training supports following file formats for the video content:

 MP4, 3GP, 3G2, 3GP2, AVI, MPEG, MPG, WMV, VOB, MKV, FLV, DV, TS, ASF, M4V, MOV

 ### What are the different support file formats for audio content on the platform

-Microsoft Community Training supports following file formats for the audio  content:
+Community Training supports following file formats for the audio  content:

 MP3 & OGG